sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 # Introduction

 Sorting is the arrangement of elements within a collection into increasing or decreasing order of some property.
 There are many scenarios where a developer may want a collection sorted.
 One of the biggest advantages of having a sorted collection is that you can utilize binary search which can make an algorithm significantly more scalable/efficient.
-Now that you are familair with the fundamental data structures, it's time to learn the fundamental array sorting algorithms.
+Now that you are familiar with the fundamental data structures, it's time to learn the fundamental array sorting algorithms.
 Why arrays?
-Well, arrays are the most simple/common type of data strucutre.
+Well, arrays are the most simple/common type of data structure.
 More complex data structures are often implemented using arrays.
 Therefore, knowing how to sort an array is an important skill.

 Technically, under the right conditions, these sorting algorithms can be applied to any linear data structure.
 Therefore, when you are learning these algorithms, it is important to focus on understanding the general process instead of memorizing the exact implementation.
 That way, you can apply them to other linear data structures in any language regardless of the underlying conditions.

-You may be wondering why this section is being covered after data strucutres.
+You may be wondering why this section is being covered after data structures.
 The reason is that some complex sorting algorithms utilize data structures.
 For example, stacks are sometimes used to implement an iterative version of quick sort.
 Additionally, binary heaps are used to implement heap sort.

 There are a great deal of sorting algorithms out there: